Let’s Talk About Canada Day

 As an immigrant, I’ve always loved to celebrate Canada Day.
 Since moving here, every July 1st I’ve worn red, attended a community event or parade and proudly walked around with my Canadian flag.
 For me, Canada Day has always been about coming together to celebrate the diversity and multiculturalism of this amazing country.

-Two years ago, when we celebrated Canada 150 (Canada 150+ in Vancouver), I started looking at Canada Day in a new light.
+In 2017, when we celebrated Canada 150 (Canada 150+ in Vancouver), I started looking at Canada Day in a new light.
 I realized that for many Canadians, there isn’t much to celebrate.
 For Indigenous peoples, who have lived here for thousands of years, Canada Day is one more reminder of the cruelties of colonization.

 Photo by Carli Berry, Kelowna Capital News